Research output per year

 Collaborations and external connections

-Along with her research work, she has recently won a grant as co-PI for a collaborative project with the University of Padua (Italy) focused on teaching and assessment 'beyond chatgpt', to explore and share best innovative pedagogical pratices between the Italian and the UK HE systems.
+2023-2024.
+She has won a grant, as co-PI, for a collaborative project with the University of Padua (Italy) focused on teaching and assessment 'beyond chatgpt', to explore and share best innovative pedagogical pratices between the Italian and the UK HE systems.

-Externally, she also held a position as visiting PhD student at the University of Melbourne' Business School, funded through an ESRC grant.
+Externally, she also held a position as visiting PhD student at the University of Melbourne's Business School, funded through an ESRC grant.

 Teaching

-Academic entrepreneurship; work identity; social entrepreneurship; work-life balance;
+Academic entrepreneurship; work identity; social entrepreneurship; work-life interface.

 In 2015, UN member states agreed to 17 global Sustainable Development Goals (SDGs) to end poverty, protect the planet and ensure prosperity for all.
 This person’s work contributes towards the following SDG(s):